 Are you the best at something?
 Everyone wants to be the “best" at something from time to time.
 Perhaps the ultimate sign of being the best at something is holding the world record for a specific feat.

 Why not?
-Who doesn’t enjoy reading about world records like the Most Steps Walked Down By a Dog Facing Forward Balancing a Glass Of Water or the Heaviest Weight Lifted By a Tongue?
+Who doesn't enjoy reading about world records like the Most Steps Walked Up By a Dog Going Backwards Balancing a Glass Of Water or the Heaviest Weight Lifted By a Tongue?

 Can anyone set a world record?
 If so, how do you go about it?
 Is there a method to the madness?
 As it turns out, there is.